sisso/rust-space/rust/readme.md

 ## refactorying

-- change TotalTime and DeltaTime to u64
+- change TotalTime and DeltaTime to u64 (analyze the impact of convert into float for math multiplications)
 - change Seconds to DeltaTime
 - remove reference for simple values
 - Create ActionProgressComplete and implement delay actions with ActionProgress